learn-co-students/module-one-final-project-guidelines-web-010818/README.md

 If you chose a break for your mind, decide how long you would like to meditate.
 The app will guided you through a short breathing exercise using a series of calming command line interactions (CLI), ASCII animation.

-If you chose a break for your body, decid which muscles you would like to target and pick from the relevant stretches.
+If you chose a break for your body, decide which muscles you would like to target and pick from the relevant stretches.
 The app will compile a short workout based on your preferences, and guide you through a series of movements using written instructions and picture references.

 ## Install Instructions